coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: revert {+ @ident }

+   Moves the specified hypotheses
-   This applies to any goal with variables :n:`{+ @ident}`.
-It moves the hypotheses (possibly defined) to the goal, if this respects dependencies.
-This tactic is the inverse of :tacn:`intro`.
+   (possibly defined) to the goal, if this respects dependencies.
+This is the inverse of :tacn:`intro`.

    .. exn:: No such hypothesis.